 9. Go out on dates

-In the course of having a date with someone you know is interested in you, you may find out this person has better qualities than the other.
+During a date with someone you know is interested in you, you may find out this person has better qualities than the other.

 Social media has made it possible to meet daily; through posts, pictures, videos, etc. Paying attention to the online profiles of someone you like can get you more emotionally connected to them.